milosz275/leetcode/find-unique-binary-string/README.md

 ## Solution

-Solution find the smallest possible binary that is not in the set.
+Solution finds the smallest possible binary that is not in the set.
 Could be optimized by implementing binary search.